adxmcollins/adxmcollins/README.md

 ### Hey 🤙

-Software Engineer specialising in JavaScript and PHP.
+Software Engineer specialising in JavaScript (mainly React) and TypeScript.

 - 🧐 Privacy in technology advocate.
 - 💻 Couple of things in the pipeline, will be announcing soon!